 A board of trustees runs CLOC with Mark A. Pearson as Executive and Artistic Director.
 The company itself has about 80 members.
 The actors, singers, orchestra players, and the stage and costume crews are composed of students from colleges, conservatories, and universities from across the country.
-The artistic staff, on the other hand, such as choreographers, music, and stage directors, consists of professionals in their field.
+The artistic staff, on the other hand, such as choreographers and music and stage directors, consists of professionals in the field.
 The itinerary comprises a mix of musical performances varying from operas and operettas to classic and contemporary musicals.

-While they are performing a show, the students are also rehearsing for next week’s piece and preparing auditions for the upcoming musicals in later weeks.
+While they are performing a show, the students are also rehearsing for next week’s piece and preparing auditions for the upcoming musicals.
 It’s a rigorous schedule.
 I sympathize with the students as it reminds me of the summer I spent in Vermont at an immersive language program studying Russian.
 Where, as if by a stroke of destiny, I tried my hand at theater as a scenic painter.
-My very own College Light Opera.
+My very own College Light Opera Company.

-One of these masterclasses, brought to CLOC by Artlab, was with none other than Adam Pascal.
-During his class, students performed and workshopped a song with Pascal.
-It was a special treat to see him in the light of mentor and teacher.
-Pascal also shared candid stories about his career and his journey in the world of theatre.
+One of these masterclasses, brought to CLOC by Art Lab, was with none other than Adam Pascal.
+During his class, students had the opportunity to workshop a song with the Broadway legend.
+It was a special treat to see Pascal as a mentor and teacher.
+He also shared candid stories about his career and his journey in the world of theatre.
 He told us of his early days playing in “[bad] rock bands” before his friend, Idina Menzel, told him about open auditions for what back then was known as: “an off-Broadway show called Rent.”
 He touched on the peculiar experience of starting at the top in a hit show like Rent and later facing the abyss of what now?

 Pascal also opened up about challenges he encountered after Rent and acknowledged what a tough business theatre is.
 “There is so much rejection.
 And we are naked out there,” he said.
 “But our job is to continue auditioning.”
-This reminder on persistence is something we can all take and apply to different aspects of our lives, especially in the creative field.
+This reminder on persistence is something we can all apply to different aspects of our lives, especially in the creative field.
 “As actors, we might say that we need new headshots before going to auditions, for example.
 New headshots, new headshots, new headshots!
 Forget about the headshots.
 It’s not about your headshot.
-It’s about your skill,” Pascal emphasized, since it’s in our human nature to fabricate excuses in order to postpone the inevitable.
+It’s about your skill,” Pascal emphasized, shedding light on the habit of fabricating excuses in order to postpone the inevitable.